-Media designers have to think holistically, integrating artistic, cultural and psychological dimensions into their work, and taking economic and technological aspects into consideration.
-The curriculum therefore offers a wide range of specialization options.
+Media designers have to think holistically, integrating artistic, cultural and psychological dimensions into their work, taking economic and technological aspects into consideration.
+Thus the curriculum offers a wide range of specialization options.

-The advanced studies focus on the methodological aspects of design and the influence of various target groups and innovative applications.
-Of core importance in the advanced studies is the project work, during which a complex communications task will be worked on in small teams over the space of a year.
-Students can benefit from the synergies of the sister study programmes, working together in modern studios and media labs to develop, implement and test media projects.
+The advanced studies focus on the design of innovative applications for various target groups.
+Of core importance in the advanced studies is the project work where small teams work on a complex communications task over the space of a year.
+Students benefit from the synergies of the sister study programmes, working together in modern studios and media labs to develop, implement and test.

 A semester abroad at one of the HFU partner universities is recommended and will be officially credited as a sixth semester.

-Electives enable you to specialize in individual areas of interest, e.g.
+Electives enable you to specialize in areas special interest, e.g.

 - Interactive media

 - Game design

 The internship semester in the 3rd semester enables you to deepen your knowledge of computer science, design, technology and business.
 The goal is to give you a comprehensive overview of the methods and applications of digital information processing.
 The main aim is to allow you to become familiar with and to understand multimedia in all its forms and complexity.
 Suitable employers could be:

 - Developers of local or networked multimedia applications